chapel-lang/governance/GOVERNANCE.md

 appropriateness, consistency, and potential security issues.
-Core contributors are also typically expected to help with triaging failures in the nightly regression tests, though exceptions are often made for core contributors who are also serving as managers on the team, focusing on DevOps or Build/Test/Release issues, or spending most of their time on other projects.
+Core contributors are also typically expected to help with triaging failures in the nightly regression tests, though exceptions are often made for those who are also serving as managers on the team or spending most of their time on other projects.

 All PRs are expected to be reviewed by at least one core contributor other than the PR's author; specifically, PRs created by a core